 Set functions to call when the mouse button is clicked and dragged on a Label, then released.

 .set XXX DragFunction(name, [startDragFunction, stopDragFunction])

-The first function will be called when the mouse is initially clicked.
+The first function will be called when the mouse is initially clicked on the Label.

-The second function will be called when the mouse is released.
+The second function will be called when the mouse is released, this can happen anywhere.

 The same rules for passing functions apply as above.

-It's possible to register any of the standard event types with appJar widgets
+It's possible to register any of the other tkinter event types with appJar widgets.

 The classic example is the